wp-plugins/sell-media/readme.txt

  * Double check your Sell Media Settings after upgrading

 == Changelog ==

+= 1.0.4 =
+* Added Loading gif on purchase dialog
+* Users can now manually upload a file to the sell_media folder then add the path to the file on the "Add Item" page.
+* Better handling of template redirection
+* Item description now has a Text Editor
+* Added shortcode sell_media_all_items
+* Added shortcode sell_media_download_list
+* Zip file support
+* Added bulk "Sell This" option
+* Bug fixes

 = 1.0.3 =
 * Added Google Charts on Reports page